Heat Pump Hydronic Heating SystemsDevex Systems

 Heat pumps have an average life expectancy of 15 years, and warranties of up to 5 years are available.
 When combined with hydronic heating, heat pumps can satisfy multiple applications in a single system, greatly reducing maintenance expenses and the cost of ownership.

 Heat pumps with hydronic underfloor heating are highly recommended in new constructions, avoiding expensive upgrades in the future.
-Get in touch with the floor heating experts at Devex Systems for more information.
+Get in touch with our floor heating experts on 1800 636 091 or at [email protected].